 Fundación Guayasamín

-Exhibits: works of Oswaldo Guayasamín who expressed emotions of pain, grief and misery through his paintings and sculptures.
-Museum is housed in his home which is devoted to his own personal collection of paintings and archaeological pieces from colonial times.
+Works of Oswaldo Guayasamín, who expressed pain, grief and misery through his paintings and sculptures are displayed here.
+The museum is housed in his home, devoted to his personal collection of paintings and archaeological pieces from colonial times.

 Address: E18-94 y Barrio, Mariano Calvache, Quito 170122, Ecuador